Skip to main content

 • All majors, regardless of track, must complete a "writing intensive" (WRIT) course in Classics.
 This requirement is most easily satisfied with one of the WRIT-designated courses currently offered by the Classics department, including The Reception of Antiquity: Julius Caesar (CLASS 1150), Antiquity Now (CLASS 1170), The Romans in Britain (CLASS 1270), Think Like a Roman (CLASS 1640), and Warfare in the Ancient Mediterranean (CLASS 1650).

-• For the "related area" required by the Dietrich School of Arts & Sciences, the classics department recommends other departments' courses in ancient Greek and Roman archaeology and art, history, linguistics, literature, philosophy, religion, and science.
+• For the "related area" required by the Dietrich School of Arts & Sciences, the Classics department recommends other departments' courses in ancient Greek and Roman archaeology and art, history, linguistics, literature, philosophy, religion, and science.

 The Classics Language Track